fyodorovich/filemaker-data-api-wordpress/readme.md

 ### Pages and Permalinks
 #### Transaction Statement
-The shortcode expects the permalinks to be ON and creates an permalink to a post/page with the slug "transaction-statement."
+The shortcode expects the permalinks to be ON and creates an permalink to a post/page with the slug "contract-statement."

 ## Shortcodes
 The shortcodes listed below provide access to your FileMaker data.